Skip to navigation Skip to content

 Send hardship RFI letter + Read more ...

 Phone the care recipient, nominee, executor, or Power of Attorney to clarify the outstanding documents required.
-Proof of identity (POI) requirements are the same for both inbound and outbound phone calls, see Calling a customer or returning a customer's call.
+Proof of identity (POI) requirements are the same for inbound and outbound phone calls, see Calling a customer or returning a customer's call.

-• any supporting documentation required to calculate hardship
+• supporting documentation needed to calculate hardship

 In Customer First: